-Source: Exhibits 19-8, 20-2, 21-8, and 22-8, Highway Capacity Manual 2016

-Synchro 11 software using the methodologies of the latest (6th) edition of the Highway Capacity Manual (HCM 2016) will be used to calculate average per-vehicle control delays, from which movement, approach, and overall intersection levels of service are determined.
+Source: Exhibits 19-8, 20-2, 21-8, and 22-8, Highway Capacity Manual 2016 movement, approach, and overall intersection levels of service are determined.
 Signal timing at the intersection of Scottsdale Road and Ashler Hills Drive were provided by the City of Scottsdale Engineer.
-The capacity analysis for the AM and PM peak hours at the site access, for existing, background (existing + east development), and total (background + site) are summarized in Table 4.
+The capacity analysis for the AM and PM peak hours at the site access, for existing, background (existing grown to 2023 year + east development), and total (background + site) are summarized in Table 4.
 The Synchro analysis worksheets are included as Attachment G.